 No direct customer support

-Designed especially for beginners, Weebly impressed us with its clever mobile app, making it easy to build or manage your site on the go.
-Unfortunately, Weebly's editor has limited drag and drop capabilities, restricting your creative freedom more than its competitors, and in particular, Webflow.
+Designed especially for beginners, Weebly impressed us with its clever mobile app, which makes it easy to build or manage your site on the go.
+Unfortunately, Weebly's editor has limited drag and drop capabilities, restricting your creative freedom more than its competitors, like Webflow.

-SITE123 also sacrifices flexibility for ease of use, as each template is tied to specific layouts, which you can only edit to a limited degree.
+SITE123 also sacrifices flexibility for ease of use, as each template is tied to specific layouts, which you can only somewhat edit.
 Accordingly, drag and drop design, as with Wix and others, is not possible.
 All the same, SITE123 is highly beginner-friendly.

-In balancing between user-friendliness and flexibility, Jimdo also leans to one side with simplicity winning the day.
+In balancing between user-friendliness and flexibility, Jimdo favors simplicity.
 Like Wix, Jimdo includes a second, beginner-friendly editor which is AI-assisted (Dophin).
-Of course, creative freedom is extremely limited, and compounding this, Jimdo's ecommerce capabilities are fairly weak compared to those we experienced among the rest of our sample.
+Of course, creative freedom is extremely limited, and compounding this, Jimdo's ecommerce capabilities are fairly weak compared to the rest of our sample.

-In assessing all 10 site-building platforms from our sample, we scored each according to five categories, namely, "Configuration and Usability", "Features", "Templates & Design", "E-Commerce, Marketing & SEO", and "Customer Support", with "Pricing", a sixth factor, being discussed but not scored.
-As we noted above, Webflow took fourth place, leaving it just out of the Top 3 (Wix, Squarespace, and MyWebsite by 1&1 IONOS, respectively).
+In reviewing all 11 site-building platforms from our sample, we scored each according to five categories, namely, "Configuration and Usability", "Features", "Templates & Design", "E-Commerce, Marketing & SEO", and "Customer Support", with "Pricing", a sixth factor, being discussed but not scored.
+As we noted above, Webflow took fourth place, leaving it just out of the Top 3 (Wix, Squarespace, and MyWebsite by IONOS, respectively).

-This makes alternatives targeted at newcomers to the world of design particularly interesting.
-One of these, our EXPERTE.com best-in-show, Wix, serves up what might be the best overall package on the market.
-Squarespace is a good alternative owing to its beautiful design templates, while MyWebsite by 1&1 IONOS offers something for those on a budget.
-If you're planning to set up an online store, Shopify is worth a look, and finally, if you'd prefer a full-fledged CMS, WordPress is a great choice.
+The most apparent alternatives are those that cater to newcomers.
+Wix, our EXPERTE.com best-in-show, serves up what might be the best overall package on the market.
+Squarespace is another good alternative owing to its beautiful design templates, while MyWebsite by IONOS offers something for those on a budget.
+For an online store, Shopify is worth a look, and finally, if you'd prefer a full-fledged CMS, WordPress is a great choice.